ODIM-Project/PluginCiscoACI/README.md

 3. Zone of zones

-4. Address pools for zone of zones
+4. Default zone

-5. Zone-specific address pools
+5. Address pools

 <blockquote>
     IMPORTANT:Before using the `Fabrics` APIs, ensure that the fabric manager is installed, its plugin is deployed, and added into the Resource Aggregator for ODIM framework. </blockquote>